Root Canal Treatment — Fort Lauderdale, FL

 Persistent pain in the area around a single tooth may indicate that it is extremely infected or decayed.
-The good news is Fort Lauderdale dentist, Dr. Friedland, can often relieve discomfort quickly with a root canal treatment, saving a tooth that is severely damaged.
+The good news is our dentist, Dr. Kellner, can often relieve discomfort quickly with root canal treatment in Fort Lauderdale, FL, saving a tooth that is severely damaged.
 Though the term “root canal” has a notorious association with pain, with all of the advances in the field of dental care and pain management, receiving a root canal treatment is now a comfortable and efficient way to preserve and restore your oral health.

 When Is a Root Canal Treatment Needed?

 When decay and infection cause damage to the nerve and pulp of a tooth, a root canal treatment is performed.
 Common symptoms that indicate a possible need for root canal treatment are:

 - Consistent pain (may include throbbing) in the tooth area

 - Pain caused by the pressure of chewing or as an extended reaction to contact with hot and cold temperatures

 - Tender, swollen gums

 - The appearance of a pimple on the gums

 During a root canal, Dr. Kellner gently removes your tooth’s damaged tissue and nerves, then carefully cleans and seals the tooth to protect it from bacteria.
 This general dentistry procedure may require more than one visit, depending on the severity of the infection and the type of restoration — typically a filling or a crown — that is needed.